wavemotion-dave/ColecoDS/README.md

 baseline code to work with and to lobo for the menu graphical design.

-Thanks to Flubba for the SN76496 sound core.
+Thanks to Flubba for the SN76496 and SCC sound cores.

 Thanks to the C-BIOS team for the open source MSX BIOS (see cbios.txt)